EvanSooHoo/log4j-shell-poc/README.md

+# Evan's notes

+Modified paths to work for Mac OSX, with the expectation that the Mac's Java 1.8 contents are copied into this directory by the user

+The docker container runs out of the box, but localhost:8080 does not become available...may want to test a different way on mac

 # log4j-shell-poc
 A Proof-Of-Concept for the recently found CVE-2021-44228 vulnerability. <br><br>
 Recently there was a new vulnerability in log4j, a java logging library that is very widely used in the likes of elasticsearch, minecraft and numerous others.